 - Toss everything together.
 Be sure to coat the apples in the lemon juice first so they don’t turn brown.

-- For maintenance, I roasted some diced red onion and diced sweet potatoes with a little bit of coconut oil and mixed it in.
+- For maintenance, I roasted some diced red onion and diced sweet potatoes and mixed it in.

 - Divide this dish into 4, each one counts as 1 serving as explained above.